Visiting the 9/11 Memorial with Kids: Should You Do It and What You Need to Know

 For children born around or after 2001, 9/11 probably seems like something abstract—a tragedy that happened in history.
 Visiting the 9/11 Memorial can, perhaps, help make it feel more real.
 So, what's it like to visit the 9/11 Memorial with children?
 What's the security like, and how do you get tickets?
 I took my nine-year-old this weekend and I'll share our experiences.

-If you have your tickets, you can go straight to the entrance of the Ground Zero Memorial at Greenwich and Albany Streets.
-As you approach the entrance, you will pass the FDNY Memorial Wall at Greenwich Street where a bas-relief memorializes the first responders who perished trying to rescue people in the Towers.
+If you enter at Liberty and Greenwich Streets, you will pass the FDNY Memorial Wall, where a bas-relief memorializes the first responders who perished trying to rescue people in the Towers.
 I found this a good talking point to discuss the role of firefighters and the sacrifice these individuals made attempting to save others.

 At the Plaza, there is a sign reminding visitors that this is a place of quiet reflection.
 In other words, don't bring your Frisbee or a picnic to enjoy on the grassy plaza.
 There are giant waterfalls in the footprints of the original Towers, and you can't help but be struck by their enormity.
 I discussed this with my son to see if they made an impression on him, but honestly, I couldn't tell if seeing the "holes" in real life brought the events of September 11 home.